Small balcony decor ideas and inspiration

 • Floor cushions: Similar to poufs, floor cushion options are aplenty.
 Ranging in colour, price, size and style, you can be super creative when you choose floor cushions for your balcony.

 Chair types to (generally) avoid for your small balcony:

-• Deep seated chairs: Unless all you want is seating on your balcony, we suggest avoiding chairs with deep (and/or wide) seats that can take up a lot of space, like Barcelona chairs.
+• Deep seated chairs: Unless all you want is seating on your balcony (or you live alone), we suggest avoiding chairs with deep and/or wide seats that take up a lot of space, like Barcelona chairs.

 • Chairs with legs that sprawl out: If the legs are angled outwards, stretching out past the actual seat (rather than being vertically straight underneath), they’re likely a space waster, like these Acapulco chairs.

 • Seats with small bases and large tops: Though some chairs (like Papasan chairs) have small bases, their large round tops actually make their footprint a lot larger.
 Chairs like these are best to avoid if you’re working with limited floor space.